Chat Modeling: Interaction-Enhanced Agent Framework for Visualizing Literature-Grounded Biological Structures: User Evaluation

-\textbf{Interactivity:} Given that Chat Modeling introduces an innovative interactive approach to modeling, a focal point of our semi-structured interviews was the opinions of the new interactivity.
-All three experts concurred that ``the combination of mouse clicking and natural language interaction offers a superior modeling experience.''
+\textbf{Interactivity:} Given that Chat Modeling introduces new interactive design, a focal point of our semi-structured interviews was the opinions of the new interactivity.
+Regarding the intent-conditioned widgets features, all three experts concurred that ``the combination of mouse clicking and natural language interaction offers a superior modeling experience.''
 Furthermore, one expert (E2) remarked, ``Relying solely on natural language interactions may be burdensome for users, especially for actions like applying rules.
 Therefore, incorporating buttons within the chat box could markedly enhance modeling efficiency.''
 E1 emphasized the importance of the selection button's design, noting, ``Users may not always know the exact names of the ingredients due to the presence of variants and complex terminologies.
 Hence, offering a selection of similar ingredients is a thoughtful design choice.
 Nonetheless, providing a 3D preview of each ingredient's structure would greatly enrich the user experience.''

-\textbf{Pattern:} We summarize feedback from our experts on the two modeling patterns, \ie, automatic mode and step-by-step mode.
-Regarding the automatic mode, all experts were impressed with this innovative approach to 3D modeling.
-Nonetheless, they noted that it remains conceptual and requires further improvement in future work.
-E3 observed, ``It offers valuable insights, but allowing users to customize and refine results would enhance its utility.''
-E2 remarked, ``The automatic mode is somewhat limited by the proteins available in the modeling software.
-An ideal version would autonomously download the necessary ingredients.''
-For the step-by-step mode, E1 agreed with its alignment with typical modeling workflows, noting, ``It mirrors my daily modeling routine.
-For newcomers, this mode facilitates learning by translating natural language into rule types, enabling interaction with the system instead of relying on documentation study, saving considerable time.''
+For the interactive plan execution feature, E1 noted, ``This interactive execution provides room to adjust the model at each step, since the planning phase does not allow users to see the intermediate results of execution.
+With interactive execution, I can make real-time adjustments.''
+E3 mentioned, ``this interactive execution also serves as a complement to the executed plan, as it allows users to introduce new modeling operations during execution.
+Before proceeding to the next step, users can still provide additional instructions.''